explodinglabs/superstack/README.md

 OK
 ```

-Add to your application by following guides in the
+Add to your app by following guides in the
 [Wiki](https://github.com/explodinglabs/superstack/wiki).

 ## 📚 Links